Regeneration around UK Ports needs big commitment to training, says infrastructure specialist DTL

 Even in apparently safe environments, such as public waiting rooms, there are areas where training is critically important.
 Preventing deadly legionella bacteria in water systems, such as those used in air conditioning, is another key area where Develop Training has developed training to ensure that the risks are properly managed.

 To try to change attitudes towards training in these areas, Develop Training has published white papers explaining its concept of the ‘continuous learning loop’.
 This model ensures that rather than employees undergoing training that is quickly forgotten, learning is a continuous process, keeping the techniques and procedures required for safe working and systems front of mind.

 The white paper on confined spaces is available to download here.

 The white paper on legionella is available to download here.

 Nowhere is the skills gap so stark than in the sphere of apprenticeships, and here neither long-term neglect nor Brexit worries are totally to blame.
-DTL points out that one of the difficulties in delivering a big apprenticeship programme – recruitment - has its roots in the fall from fashion of vocational training.
+Develop Training points out that one of the difficulties in delivering a big apprenticeship programme – recruitment - has its roots in the fall from fashion of vocational training.
 While the shiny idea of going to university may have tarnished recently, careers with hard hats are a difficult sell against parental bias and the eye-popping aspirations of millennials.

-To change perceptions, DTL has been working with leading figures in HR in the construction and infrastructure sectors, promoting the career opportunities, job security and decent salaries on offer for qualified personnel.
+To change perceptions, Develop Training has been working with leading figures in HR in the construction and infrastructure sectors, promoting the career opportunities, job security and decent salaries on offer for qualified personnel.
 It sees evidence that the opportunity to earn while you learn is gaining traction among young people for whom racking up student debt is an obstacle to university.